trevorld/mandarin_audio_utilities/cc_README.rst

 Forvo
 -----

 Files ending in ``forvo`` directory are from Forvo pronounced by the Forvo user at the end of each filename.
 They are released by Forvo under a `CC BY-NC-SA 3.0 license <https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode>`_.
 They were all manually downloaded from https://forvo.com and have been named in the format ``pinyin_hanzi_pronouncer.mp3``.
-The file ``eh3_誒_daudau.mp3`` had additional readings of the character 誒 manually deleted from the recording and the file ``n3_嗯_jaspon.mp3`` had an initial breath manually deleted from the recording.
+The files ``eh3_誒_daudau.mp3`` and ``chuai1_揣_Isabella_huang.mp3`` had additional readings of their respective character manually deleted from the recording and the file ``n3_嗯_jaspon.mp3`` had an initial breath manually deleted from the recording.

 Sinosplice Mandarin Chinese Tone Pair Drills
 --------------------------------------------